North Carolina sports betting is expanding.

 North Carolina sports teams to bet on

-North Carolina is the 10th-most populous state in the country, just ahead of Michigan, New Jersey and Virginia, three states where online sports betting is legal.
-It’s also a state in which sports are especially popular, with multiple professional franchises and many colleges and universities having avid fan bases.
+North Carolina is the ninth-most populous state in the country, just ahead of Michigan, New Jersey and Virginia, three states where online sports betting is legal.
+It’s also a state where sports are especially popular, with multiple professional franchises and many colleges and universities with avid fan bases.

 North Carolina professional sports teams